patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/checkbox/checkbox.md

 A **checkbox** is used to select a single item or multiple items, typically to choose elements to perform an action or to reflect a binary setting.

 ## Usage
-Checkboxes allow users to choose **one or more items** from a list of options.
+Checkboxes allow users to choose **1 or more items** from a list of options.

 <img src="./img/checkbox-horizontal.png" alt="Example of form question with checkboxes aligned horizontally" width="312"/>